Leaf-Agriculture/docs/docs/satellite_endpoints.md

 - `geometry`: a valid [MultiPolygon][3] GeoJSON object with the geometry of the field

+If you want historical data, you can specify, in the payload, how many days back in time, or a initial date, to fetch images.
+Note that it is not possible to place both.

+- (optional) `daysBefore`: a number greater than or equal to 0
+- (optional) `initialDate`: a ISO date in "yyyy-mm-dd" format

+This process will take place in the background.
+By default we get images for the last 30 days.

 There are some limitations regarding the geometry of the field.
 It cannot be bigger than 50 million square meters and it cannot have a perimeter bigger than ~28 thousand meters.